elliottregan/working-with-ai-slides/slides.md

 ## Why this matters

 Asking the agent to do too much in the first step causes it to get off track quickly.
+The agent may not understand the full context of the problem or may generate code that doesn't fit the project's needs.

 If you're not sure exactly how to solve the problem, ideate in a separate conversation first.